-Horizons Plus is a mentoring program for neurodiverse university students (e.g. those with autism, ADHD, learning disabilities) designed to support students as they navigate through their college degree.
-Mentees will be paired with a trained UMass Lowell student and will meet once a week to guide and support them through a semester at college/university.
+Horizons Plus is a mentoring program for neurodiverse university students (e.g. autistic individuals; those with Attention Deficit Hyperactivity Disorder (ADHD), learning disabilities) designed to support students as they navigate through their college degree.
+Students meet as a group online with trained UMass Lowell students to guide and support them through a semester at college/university.
 Mentees may be freshmen, sophomores, juniors, seniors or transfer students.
-Meetings can be in-person (at UMass Lowell) or online.
+Meetings are once a week for an hour.
 Mentees do not need to be at UMass Lowell to participate.

-Meetings are friendly and relaxed and guided by the mentee depending on their questions and needs.
-The relationship is designed to be like a partnership with mentees and mentors learning from eachother.
+Meetings are friendly and relaxed and guided by the mentees depending on their questions and needs.

 What will we do in the meetings?

-Your meetings will vary each week depending on what has come up that week.
-You will come with questions for your mentor or just to share how your week has gone and to plan ahead.
-These are some topics we anticipate might come up:
+Your meetings will vary each week depending on what has come up for the group that week.
+You will come with questions for your mentors or just to share how your week has gone and to plan ahead.
+These are some topics we anticipate might come up in the group: